astropy/astropy/docs/io/misc.rst

 Advanced Usage
 ^^^^^^^^^^^^^^

-The fundamental ASDF data structure is the tree, which is simply a nested combination of basic data structures (see `this
+The fundamental ASDF data structure is the tree, which is a nested combination of basic data structures (see `this
 <https://asdf.readthedocs.io/en/latest/asdf/features.html#data-model>`_
 for a more detailed description).
 At the top level, the tree is a `dict`.